Cohomology of unipotent group schemes: Introduction

+We anticipate that similar arguments should apply to $H^*((U_J/\Gamma_{v+1})_{(r)},k)$ for any $v \geq 2$ once a suitable action of the Steenrod algebra on the Andersen-Jantzen spectral sequence \cite{AJ} is established.
+This is only one of the many challenges left unanswered in the present paper, and appears as Question 3 in the list of seven questions given in Section \ref{sec:questions}.

 In what follows, $k$ denotes an algebraically closed field of characteristic $p > 2$.
-For a commutative algebra $A$, we denote by $A_{red}$ the quotient of $A$ by its nilradical (the ideal of all nilpotent elements of $A$).
-We denote by $H^*(G,k)$ the (Hochschild) cohomology of an affine group scheme $G$ over $k$ and by $H^\bu(G,k) \ \subset \ H^*(G,k)$ the commutative subalgebra of cohomology classes of even degree.
-We use $V^\#$ to denote the $k$-linear dual of $k$-vector space $V$.
-Until we consider the effect of increasing $r$ in the final section, we fix an arbitrary positive integer $r$.
+We denote by $H^*(G,k)$ the (rational, or Hochschild) cohomology of an affine group scheme $G$ over $k$ and by $H^\bu(G,k) \ \subset \ H^*(G,k)$ the commutative subalgebra of cohomology classes of even degree.
+We use $V^\#$ to denote the $k$-linear dual of a $k$-vector space $V$.
+Other than in Section \ref{sec:stable} where we consider the effect of increasing $r$, we fix an arbitrary positive integer $r$.